rtdevx/rtdevx/README.md

 ## Technologies used in my homelab

 - **Ansible** - end-to-end Linux Automation.
-- **FluxCD** - for keeping Kubernetes clusters in sync with sources of configuration and automating updates to configuration when there is new code to deploy.
+- **FluxCD** - keeping Kubernetes clusters in sync with sources of configuration and automating updates to configuration when there is new code to deploy.
 - **Kubernetes** - container orchestration engine.
-- **K3s** - a fully compliant Kubernetes distribution.
+- **K3s** - fully compliant Kubernetes distribution.
-- **Powershell** - Windows 11 Bootstraping.
+- **Powershell** - used for Windows 11 Bootstraping.
 - **Proxmox Virtual Environment** - virtualization platform to host my homelab.

 <!--